Please read our important disclaimers before using this content

 - Show anger at false allegations ("This is complete bullshit!")

-- Become defensive when questioned ("Why don't you ask her why she's lying?")
+- Become defensive when questioned ("Why don't you ask the petitioner why they're lying?")

 - Interrupt judge or opposing attorney ("That's not true!
 Let me explain!")